 Tulsa Chorale Director: Tim Sharp

-Tim Sharp is in his tenth season as Artistic Director and Conductor of the Tulsa Oratorio Chorus, where critics have characterized his performances as having “stunning power” and “great passion and precision”.
-In the summer of 2015 Sharp led the TOC in a concert tour of Tuscany, Italy, performing Morten Lauridsen’s Lux Aeterna and favorite Italian opera choruses.
-In 2011, Sharp served as Principal Guest Conductor at the International Festival of the Aegean in Syros, Greece, where the TOC was the featured chorus in the production of Verdi’s La Traviata, and performed Rachmaninov’s All Night Vigil at St. Nicholas Greek Orthodox Church.
+Tim Sharp is in his tenth season as Artistic Director and Conductor of the Tulsa Chorale, where critics have characterized his performances as having “stunning power” and “great passion and precision”.
+In the summer of 2015 Sharp led the Tulsa Chorale in a concert tour of Tuscany, Italy, performing Morten Lauridsen’s Lux Aeterna and favorite Italian opera choruses.
+In 2011, Sharp served as Principal Guest Conductor at the International Festival of the Aegean in Syros, Greece, where the Tulsa Chorale was the featured chorus in the production of Verdi’s La Traviata, and performed Rachmaninov’s All Night Vigil at St. Nicholas Greek Orthodox Church.
 Tim returned to Carnegie Hall in November of 2012 conducting Vaughan Williams’ Hodie in a choral concert with John Rutter.
 In 2015 he premiered his composition Come Away to the Skies: A High Lonesome Bluegrass Mass in Carnegie Hall.

 Sharp is Executive Director of the American Choral Directors Association, the world’s largest association of choral conductors, students, scholars, composers, and choral industry representatives.
 Dr. Sharp has pursued an aggressive agenda of strategic planning and progressive initiatives to keep the American Choral Directors Association energized and relevant in the 21st century.
 He represents choral activity in the United States to the International Federation for Choral Music, and appears regularly as guest conductor and clinician throughout the world.